 Jethro is the father of Zipporah, the first wife of Moses.
-Jethro is also known by the very similar name Jether (Exodus 4:18) and the completely different names Reuel (Exodus 2:18) and Hobab (Judges 4:11), although Reuel is probably the name of Jethro's tribe or patriarch (see Numbers 10:29).
+Jethro is also known by the very similar name Jether (Exodus 4:18) and the completely different name Reuel (Exodus 2:18), although Reuel is probably the name of Jethro's tribe or patriarch (see Numbers 10:29).

-Jethro is a priest in Midian, but his allegiance to the God of Israel becomes evident only after the obvious success of the latter (Exodus 18:11).
-In this sense Jethro is very different from the other famous, not Abrahamic priest Melchizedek.
+Jethro is a priest in Midian (that's in Arabia), but his allegiance to the God of Israel becomes evident only after the obvious success of the latter (Exodus 18:11).
+In this sense Jethro is very different from the other famous, non-Abrahamic priest Melchizedek.

-For a meaning of the name Jethro, NOBS Study Bible Name List reads Excellent; Jones' Dictionary of Old Testament Proper Names reads His Excellence.
+For a meaning of the name Jethro, NOBSE Study Bible Name List reads Excellent; Jones' Dictionary of Old Testament Proper Names reads His Excellence.

 Here at Abarim we propose Remnant, followed by a long silence...